-Any student not conforming to dress code will report to the attendance office in order to contact his or her parents to bring the appropriate uniform or article of clothing to school.
+Any student not conforming to dress code will be sent to the office in order to be issued a compliant article of clothing for use that school that day.
+If necessary, the parent/guardian will be contacted to bring the appropriate uniform or article of clothing to school.
 The student will be responsible for all missed class assignments while out of class.
 Repeated non-conformity to the dress code will result in the award of demerits.
-Additionally, a pattern of non-compliance to dress and grooming standards will be indicated on the student's report car.
+Additionally, a pattern of non-compliance to dress and grooming standards will be indicated on the student's report card.